zetkin/api-console/README.md

 ```

 This will serve the console on port 3080 of localhost.
 Browse to [http://localhost:3080](http://localhost:3080) to see the console in action.

+## Run in Docker

+If you don't want to run this on your host system:

+    cd env
+    ./up.sh

+Make sure you have the zetkin-platform running since the up.sh script will link the api-console to the api
+contianer.